qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-data-transformations.md

 Reprojection is expensive.
 If you subset first, it will take much less time!
 You may want to consider doing a performance-motivated subset, then reprojecting, then subsetting again in the new projection to get your final area of interest.

+Vector subsetting can also result in issues.
+Consider a polygon that spans the boundary you plan to clip to.
 :::